home-assistant/home-assistant.io/source/_integrations/keba.markdown

 - Binary Sensors: Online state, plug state, Charging state and failsafe mode state.
 - Lock: Authorization (like with the RFID card).
 - Sensors: current set by the user, target energy set by the user, charging power, charged energy of the current session and total energy charged.
-- Services: authorize, deauthorize, set energy target, set maximum allowed current, show text and manually update the states.
+- Services: authorize, deauthorize, set energy target, set the maximum allowed current and manually update the states.
 More details can be found [here](/integrations/keba/#services).
+- Notify: Show a text on chargers with a built-in LED display.

 ## Configuration